perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST AY2022-2023 Semester 1.md

 ![](https://i.imgur.com/TtEN7wK.png)

  **(i) Briefly describe the required steps/procedures for Tony to install and authorise DHCP server in Server A. (6 marks)**
+ - Open the Server Manager on Server A
  - Add roles to install the DHCP service role
  - Authorise DHCP with user account that belongs to Domain Admin